-- The WDDM driver model is used for display devices. - The Tesla Compute Cluster (TCC) mode of the NVIDIA Driver is available for nondisplay devices such as NVIDIA Tesla GPUs; it uses the Windows WDM driver model.
+- ► The WDDM driver model is used for display devices. - ► The Tesla Compute Cluster (TCC) mode of the NVIDIA Driver is available for non-display devices such as NVIDIA Tesla GPUs, and the GeForce GTX Titan GPUs; it uses the Windows WDM driver model.